hughobrien/psu-constitution/README.md

 	2. Previous Commission Members for Minutes from their term of office

-	3. Current Sabbatical Officers, once 6 months has passed since the date of ruling
+	3. Current Sabbatical Officers, once six months has passed since the date of ruling

 11. Hearings may be requested in writing to the Chairperson of the Commission by: